pasinduvinsuka/pasinduvinsuka/README.md

  </div>

 <div align="center">
-  ⚡ Fun fact: obsessed with bits and pixels
+  "obsessed with bits and pixels 🧑‍💻🎨"
 </div>

   ###